krishnanlab/txt2onto/README.md

 Which will write a single word embedding to `/path/to/write/embeddings/to.txt` and write the predictions to `/path/to/write/embeddings/predictions_to.txt`.

 If the user only wants word embeddings, the `--predict` flag can be omitted.
+Word embeddings are always generated and written to file whether predictions are made or not.

 ### Demo